tnoff/discord-bot-plugins/README.md

 ### Terms

-"Required Role" - You must have this role before being added to other roles "Managed Role" - A role "managed" by another role, where the role that manages can add/remove users from "only self" - Users can only add/remove themselves from this role "Rejected Roles" - Roles not listed at all in any context
+"Required Role" - You must have this role to use the bot for any role "Managed Role" - A role "managed" by another role, where the role that manages can add/remove users from "only self" - Users can only add/remove themselves from this role "Rejected Roles" - Roles not listed at all in any context